WillMagnusson/toll/README.md

 - Documentation and wording for date handling.
 Sometimes its hard to express what happens with with dates close to break points, such as 14:59 and 15:00.
 - more test cases

+## What would I add if I had more time?

+- A react application to present fees, and maybe the possibility of inputing times manually to calulate a toll fee depending on who the app is for.
+If I assume that the app is for the citys employees, I would choose a framework like remix and focus on building a good client side application.
+Here I would also add some more functionality to view statistics and handle toll passes, vehicles and dates in bulk.
+- I would add a backend solution serving the fronted app.
+The backend would handle most of the business logic Ive written in the toll-calculator folder, and I would probably store the data in a document database like dynamoDB with good access keys to easily handle large amount of data for the statistics part of the front end app.